iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> It's good except as others have reviewed, it does keep stopping.
+I'm going to try going into airplane mode next time to see if it's notifications or emails that are somehow making it stop.
+Love the way Sarah Milligan keeps telling me how well I'm doing (I tell her she's killing me!) and is now calling me "Flower"!<br> :date: __2021-02-06 16:10:17__

+> Content is great, I've just completed my second week and I am progressing.
+However, app not always reliable.
+Sometimes complains it cant load audio files and has frozen at times.
+5 stars for content, 2 for reliability.<br> :date: __2021-01-30 18:53:22__

+> Keeps crashing but great idea Started ok but since around 15/1/21 the app shuts down sometime in the first 15 minutes.
+Can leave you warming up for too long or continuing the first run for too long.
+Only when you notice and restart the app do you find out you're back at the beginning again.
+Great idea, love Sarah's voice but not much use unless this can be fixed.Now on week 4 and it's do e in twice on two runs.
+Please fix it.
+OnePlus6, all up to date<br> :date: __2021-01-30 15:52:19__

 > When the App is working it is fantastic.
 I've managed to get to wk 3.
 However keeps crashing and not logging the run.<br> :date: __2021-01-29 00:22:08__